Firing My First Bot

 Instead, in recent years, I’ve had chatbot assistants “reporting” to me.
 And it only took a matter of weeks before I fired my first bot.

-Keyword: over time.
+Keywords: over time.

 The reason I fired my first bots was simple: they were entry-level, “hired” to fill jobs way above their pay grade.
 The software companies behind them were basically using clients as free training grounds.
 (Companies have always done this with humans too, so the concept is nothing new!)

-But here’s the problem: clients were paying top dollar for bots that couldn’t handle sensitive or legally risky customer conversations.
+But here’s the problem: my client was paying top dollar for bots that couldn’t handle sensitive or legally risky customer conversations.
 Responses weren’t naturally timed or phrased.
 Users sniffed out the AI quickly and disengaged.
-An audit discovered the website chatbot feature (the annoying pop-up you're always closing) had practically no engagement.
-By the time a customers were making their first contact with the business, they'd consumed all the non-human content they were interested in and at that point wanted... a human.

 Equal Opportunity Bot Policy: Vermillion Design is committed to fair treatment of all bots, regardless of coding language, platform, or version number.
 We do not discriminate based on operating system, service provider, a bot’s background or where it was trained.
 All bots are given equal opportunity to annoy, misfire, or genuinely assist in customer engagement moments.